ranvir-rana/oracle-rag-chatbot/README.md

 **English:**
 ```
-What is the net profit for Qatar National Bank in 2024?
+What is the net profit for National Bank in 2024?
 ```

 **Arabic:**